 Why Facebook’s Global Advertising Revenues Will Continue to Keep Growing?

 Facebook’s reach and services are their immense attractiveness to advertisers.
-They were the first social platform that gave global brands the ability to target specific groups based on likes, dislikes and past behavior.
+They were the first social platform for global brands to target specific groups based on likes, dislikes, and past behavior.
 That is why Facebook’s social media advertising revenues have grown immensely over the past few years.

 In the U.S. alone, social media ad revenue is expected to reach US$23.8 billion this year, with a compound annual growth rate (CAGR) of 7.2%, resulting in a market volume of US$31.5 billion in 2022.

 The total global social media advertising revenues might even grow to a staggering US$65 billion in 2022, more than double the size of the U.S. market.
 See the chart below: